laurenfey/laurenfey.github.io/index.markdown

 title: Welcome!
 permalink: /
 ---
 Hi, I'm Lauren.
-I am PhD candidate at the University of California, Santa Barbara.
+I am a PhD candidate at the University of California, Santa Barbara.
 I use computational modeling and simulation to study advanced metal alloys for extreme conditions.